snikket-im/snikket-android/README.md

 Conversations supports a couple of those to make the overall user experience better.
 There is a chance that your current XMPP server does not support these extensions.
-Therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or - even better - run your own XMPP server for you and your friends.
+Therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or — even better — run your own XMPP server for you and your friends.
 These XEPs are - as of now:
-* XEP-0065: SOCKS5 Bytestreams - or rather mod_proxy65.
+* XEP-0065: SOCKS5 Bytestreams (or rather mod_proxy65).
 Will be used to transfer files if both parties are behind a firewall (NAT).
 * XEP-0138: Stream Compression saves bandwidth
 * XEP-0163: Personal Eventing Protocol for avatars
 * XEP-0198: Stream Management allows XMPP to survive small network outages and changes of the underlying TCP connection.